Filter Dialog Box

 Designer displays the Filter dialog box in two scenarios and you can use it for different purposes.

-- When you open the dialog box by selecting 0001 - Filter from the drop-down list of the Message ID column and selecting the ellipsis in the Actions column of the Receive Message dialog box, you can use it to define to receive the built-in Filter message at runtime.
+- When you open the dialog box by selecting 0001 - Filter from the drop-down list of the Message ID column and selecting the ellipsis button in the Actions column of the Receive Message dialog box, you can use it to define to receive the built-in Filter message at runtime.

-- When you open the dialog box by selecting a user-defined message from the drop-down list of the Message ID column, selecting the ellipsis in the Actions column of the Receive Message dialog box, and then selecting *Filter and selecting OK in the Web Action List dialog box, you can use it to define to receive the user-defined Filter message at runtime.
+- When you open the dialog box by selecting a user-defined message from the drop-down list of the Message ID column, selecting in the Actions column of the Receive Message dialog box, and then selecting *Filter and selecting OK in the Web Action List dialog box, you can use it to define to receive the user-defined Filter message at runtime.

 You see the following options in the dialog box: